theramiyer/blog/_posts/2019/2019-02-19-capitalism-communism-socialism-wtf-ism.md

 - mythbuster
 ---

 Let's face it, this is the generation of isms.
-Everywhere you go, every channel you pick, every Facebook page that floods your newsfeed, have one or the other form of _-ism_ being talked about: whether it's a meme, or a debate video (where you can hear almost nothing), or a long post like this one.
-Needless to say, we're all either tired, or are numb of it.
+Everywhere you go, every channel you pick, every Facebook page that floods your newsfeed, have one or the other form of _-ism_ being talked about: whether it's a meme, or a debate video (where you barely hear a thing), or a long post like this one.
+Needless to say, we're all either tired, or are numb.

-But still, of every incomplete or complete piece we gather, we end up retaining something in our heads, only to happily use it later on, whether the understanding or the context is right or wrong---of late, mostly the latter.
+But still, we end up retaining a part of every incomplete or complete piece we gather, only to happily use it later on, whether the understanding or the context is right or wrong---of late, mostly the latter.

 I'm not the kind who has learnt to keep quiet.
 Sometimes unfortunately, if I may say so.
 It is hard for me to not jump at fiction stated as fact.
-I've been growing less turbulent, but I still sometimes do get fired up all right.
-(Sometimes I simply choose not to show it if the situation is potentially fatal.
-Think: You're alone, being surrounded by seven people who hold dear what you very naturally hate.)
+I've been growing less turbulent over the last couple of years, but I still sometimes do get fired up all right.
+(Sometimes I simply choose not to show it in the interest of self-preservation.
+Think: You're alone, surrounded by seven people who hold dear what you very naturally hate.)

 Another important aspect is how quickly more and more information is becoming commonly accessible.
 Don't get me wrong; I don't mean to say that information should not be accessible---quite the contrary.
 The challenge is that not everyone is inclined to collect every available information.
-That brings us to a point where we know something about something, but not everything about it.
-Fine, that's natural, but if you know something about something, know it to a decent extent before you talk, and be open to learning more.
-Try to know everything about everything.
-And know that assumption and arrogance are the mother and the father of ignorance.
+More importantly, we don't verify whether the information we've come across is legitimate.
+Worse, even if we do verify, we find it hard to find an authoritative source for such information.
+Therefore, we float in the sea of opinions, which we accept or reject, based on _whether we like the opinion or not_.

 Enough prologue.

 Given the current setup of our country (or even perhaps the world at large), we are quickly reducing ourselves to bipolarity.
 Call me an elite if you want, but if we had to reduce ourselves to such a state, we might as well not call ourselves humans.
 But that's the paradox, isn't it: either you're bipolar, or you're not?
 Oh, wow.

 I started with that, because I feel, today, you either support the current ruling party, or you don't.
 You either like a country or hate it.
+There's no in-between, there's no partial agreement.
 That's just how it's become.
-Recently, I called someone a right-wing-ist (of course because of how he thinks, in general).
+Recently, I called someone a right-wing-ist (of course based on his ideas and beliefs, in general---I've known him for long enough to be able to make that statement).
 He was quick to call me a leftist.
 I asked him whether he knew what the two meant at all.
-'Of course, that I support \<enter a three-letter party name here\> and you support \<another underachieving party's name here\>.'
+'Of course, that I support \<enter a three-letter party name here\> and you support \<enter another underachieving party's name here\>.'
 I told him that not only was he wrong, but that the latter underachieving party was not the left.
 This is all he had to say: 'It is.
 You wouldn't accept it, because it is too shameful.'

-I didn't even know how to respond to that.
+I was left wondering how to respond to that.
 How do you respond to blatant arrogance of ignorance?
 How do you get started on how appalling it is to get a roaring applause for, 'I don't know.
 And I don't care.'?
 No, your statements no more have to be supported by facts!
 Time to celebrate!
 Long live ignorance.
 Down, down science.
 Down, down facts.
 Long live anarchy.
 Down, down thought.
 Down, down knowledge.
+Long live opinions.
+Long live hollowness.
+Long live binary.
+Down, down intellect.

 The next time someone says knowledge is power, slap them.
 It's not.
 And the knowledge of _that_ is today's power.

-But allow me to take out some of your power.
+But allow me to disarm you a little.
 Know the difference between a few most common isms.
-Of course, this has been simplified to be friendlier to understanding (hopefully not at the cost of much more misunderstanding).
+Of course, this has been simplified to be friendlier to understanding (at the risk of much more misunderstanding).

 ## Communism

-In short, if I may quote Dictionary.com, it is socialism gone wrong.
+In short, if I may quote Dictionary.com, it is "socialism gone wrong".
 Communism is considered extreme left.
 Communism is a system, wherein, all the resources are owned by a community, which is mostly people at large.
 And then, there is a single totalitarian entity, who runs the entire system.
 Typically, this can also mean advocating atheism, voiceless common man, zero liberties, and so on[^1].
 Everyone's favourite example is how China even regulates the use of the Internet.

-[^1]: It is ironic that the right-wing entities that hate communism also, sometimes, seem to have the characteristics of zero liberties and a voiceless public.
+[^1]: It is funny that the right-wing entities that hate communism also, sometimes, seem to have the characteristics of zero liberties and a voiceless public.

 ## Socialism